 Burnout as a Capacity and Identity Injury in High-Responsibility Roles

-When mental bandwidth starts to narrow
+When mental bandwidth starts to diminish

 When performance and self-trust start to diverge

-As internal capacity becomes more strained, a quiet mismatch can develop.
-The person may still perform well, yet no longer feel anchored in the same sense of inner steadiness.
+A quiet mismatch can then develop.
+The person may still perform well, yet no longer feel anchored in the same internal steadiness.
 Confidence becomes more conditional.
-Trust in one’s own judgment weakens.
-The question shifts from “Can I do this?” to “How long can I keep doing this without something giving way?”
+Trust in judgment feels less secure.
+The question shifts from whether the work can be done to how long it can keep being done at the current cost.

 What the exhaustion narrative leaves out